probmods/chapters/conditioning.md

 ## Rejection Sampling

 How can we imagine answering a hypothetical such as those above?
 We have already seen how to get a sample from a generative model, without constraint, by simply running the evaluation process "forward"  (i.e. simulating the process).
 We can get conditional samples by forward sampling the entire query, including both the query expression and conditioner, but only keeping the sample if the value returned by the conditioner expression is *true*.
-For instance, to sample from the above model "A given that D is greater that 1" we could:
+For instance, to sample from the above model "A given that D is greater than 2" we could:

 ~~~~
 (define (take-sample)